trexmatt/OKCoin-API/README.md

     e.g. "amount=1.0&partner=2088101568338364&rate=680&symbol=btc_cny&type=buy"

-2. Take the string you made above and add your secret key to the end of it with _no space_ OR _"&"_
+2. Take the string you made above and add your secret key to the end of it with *no spaces* OR *"&"*

     e.g. "amount=1.0&partner=2088101568338364&rate=680&symbol=btc_cny&type=buy111111111111111111111111"